top of page

 WHO CAN JOIN?

-Anyone can join and we look forward to welcoming new members.
-Please check the calendar and information and guidelines first and then download our membership form if you would like to join us on the mountains.
-You are allowed 3 'test' walks to see if you like it.
+Over 18's can join and we welcome new members.
+Check the Calendar and the Information and Guidelines pages first and then complete the membership form if you would like to join us on the mountains.
+You are allowed 2 'test' walks to see if you like it.

 Our History